section-engineering-education/engineering-education/content/articles/socket-programming-in-the-dotnet-framework-using-csharp/index.md

 ![New Project](/engineering-education/socket-programming-in-the-dotnet-framework-using-csharp/new.png)

-Since we are creating a console application, we will click on the `Console Application` which is using C# as the programming language, and click next.
+Since we are creating a console application, we will click on the `Console Application` which uses C# as the programming language, and click next.

 ![Console application](/engineering-education/socket-programming-in-the-dotnet-framework-using-csharp/console.png)